Nectar dearth and summer stress

 Many of us are in a summer nectar dearth or are fast approaching one.
 Several things happen to your bees when days are hot and forage is scarce.
 Here is a list of management ideas that will make the summer less stressful for you and for them.

 - Honey bees short on water may decide to try the neighbor’s swimming pool or bird bath.
 Since this can put a strain on the relationship, put out some water for your bees.
-A bird bath with rocks, a bucket with a wet rag, or a drip irrigation line can all be used to slack the bees’ thirst.
+A bird bath with rocks, a bucket with a wet rag, or a drip irrigation line can all be used to slake the bees’ thirst.

 - Your bees may seem testy or even aggressive when you go near.
 Even though your colony was docile as a newborn babe up till now, it may suddenly seem hostile.
 This is natural when supplies of food and water start running low.
 Don’t go routing around inside your hive looking for what’s wrong.
 The way they see it, you are what’s wrong.
 Give them some space during this time, and they will resume their sweet dispositions when the days cool.